TheGuyInApt42/cScrape/README.md

 # cScrape

-A script to check computer gigs in each city listed on Craigslist either automatically or manually selecting a city.
+A script to check computer gigs or web jobs in each city listed on Craigslist for a specific search term.
+The script can check every US city automatically or it can be given a specific city or list of cities.

 The script primarily uses BeautifulSoup and requests.
 It also uses PyMongo to store unique gigs in database.